edunesthub/raid/PAYSTACK_INTEGRATION.md

 ## How It Works

-### Flow
+### Complete Server-Side Verification Flow

+**The key fix**: All payment verification and tournament joining happens on the server, not in the client callback page.
+This guarantees it works on mobile.

 1. User clicks "Join Tournament" button
 2. If tournament has an entry fee:
    - `PaystackPaymentModal` appears
    - User reviews payment details
    - Clicks "Pay" to initiate Paystack payment
-3. **Desktop**: Paystack payment popup opens
-   - After payment, user is redirected to `/payment/callback`
+   - Payment record created in Firestore with `status: 'pending'`

+3. **Paystack Payment Gateway**:
+   - Desktop: Opens popup (still uses Paystack inline UI)
-4. **Mobile**: User is redirected to Paystack payment page
+   - Mobile: Redirects to full Paystack page
-   - After payment, Paystack redirects back to `/payment/callback`
+   - After payment, Paystack redirects to `/payment/callback?reference=...&userId=...&tournamentId=...`

-5. **Server-side processing** (`/api/payment/callback`):
+4. **Server-Side Callback** (`/src/app/payment/callback/route.js`):
+   - Runs on server immediately when user is redirected
-   - Payment reference is verified with Paystack using secret key
+   - Verifies payment with Paystack using secret key
-   - Payment record is saved to Firestore with `status: 'success'`
+   - Updates payment record to `status: 'success'` in Firestore
-   - User is automatically added to tournament participants
+   - **Adds user to tournament participants** (this is the critical part!)
-   - Response sent back to callback page
+   - Redirects to `/tournament/{id}` if successful
-6. Callback page displays success message and redirects to tournament
+   - Redirects to `/payment-failed` if any step fails

+5. **Result**:
-7. User sees tournament with themselves already as a participant
+   - User lands on tournament page already as a participant
+   - No client-side JavaScript required for the join
+   - Works 100% on mobile because it's not reliant on client JS execution

+### Why This Works on Mobile
+- **Old way (broken)**: Client page loads → useEffect runs → POST to API → if JS errors or network slow, no join
+- **New way (fixed)**: Server immediately processes redirect → database updated **before** HTML sent to client → user lands on page already joined

 ### Mobile vs Desktop Behavior
-- **Desktop**: Opens payment in popup window, auto-closes after payment
-- **Mobile**: Redirects to full-screen payment page, returns to callback page after payment
+- **Desktop**: Modal popup → Paystack → redirect → server joins → tournament page
+- **Mobile**: Full page redirect → Paystack → redirect → server joins → tournament page
-- **Server**: Handles all verification and database updates regardless of client type
+- **Server**: Handles all verification and database updates **before** user sees any page

 ### Database Schema